 In February 2010 the President of the High Court, Mr Justice Nicholas Kearns, established a working group chaired by Mr Justice John Quirke to look into the desirability of recommending reforms to the law in relation to the manner by which damages in personal injury claims (in particular catastrophic injury claims and Cerebral Palsy birth injury claims) are awarded.
-The high powered expert working group (of which Michael Boylan, Head of the Augustus Cullen Law, Medical Negligence Group, has been appointed as a member) have been looking at reforming the current system of payment of lump sum damages.
+The high powered expert working group have been looking at reforming the current system of payment of lump sum damages.
 The group is considering a more sophisticated system allowing for the payment of damages by way of an annual or periodic sum for life, suitably index linked.

 Since the group was established an enormous amount of work has already been undertaken and it is hoped that the group will report by the end of the year and that thereafter its report might be accepted by the Minister for Justice and the appropriate legislative reform will take place urgently.

 Pending the possible reform a number of catastrophic injury cases which came before the High Court in recent months have been dealt with in a manner which anticipates the introduction of a periodic payment regime to deal with items of future care and expense.
 A number of cases have been adjourned for a period of 18 months to 24 months to allow sufficient time for the working group to bring forth its proposals and the necessary legislative changes to take place.
 These cases have been dealt with by way of a relatively modest award of lump sum damages, to cover once off capital type expenditure and general damages, with the remainder of the issues i.e. future care, future aids and appliances, future loss of earnings etc being adjourned to enable the anticipated legislative change to take place.